 - a.
-A minimum of 3 credits must be earned in Business Ethics [BUS 323 Business Ethics] with a minimum grade of B. - b.
-A minimum of 6 credits must be earned in other humanities subjects such as art, literature, business ethics [BUS 323 Business Ethics], philosophy, religion, theatre, speech, and foreign languages.
+A minimum of 3 credits must be earned in Business Ethics^1 [BUS 323 Business Ethics] with a minimum grade of B. - b.
+A minimum of 6 credits must be earned in other humanities subjects such as art, literature, philosophy, religion, theatre, speech, and foreign languages.